davidtheobald8/landscapen/README.md

  using *lse*.
 For example:

  var lse = require('users/DavidTheobald8/LandSCaPeN:lse')

- var x = lse.landscapeMosaic('NLCD', 2011, 5000)
+ // call lse module, here example on landscapeMosaic() var x = lse.landscapeMosaic('NLCD', 2011, 5000)

+ Technical notes:
+ + parameters to functions must be in proper order and dictionary {} format is not supported
+ +
  ## <a name="comp"></a> Composition functions
  ### lse.composition(image, resolution, region, numClasses)